 Norman Mineta's baseball bat was confiscated when he was sent to a Japanese-American internment camp as a boy.
 As a Congressman, he was sent a $1500 bat, which he had to send back, as it exceeded a price limit on gifts.
 He was quoted as saying, "The damn government's taken my bat again."

-2. A San Francisco man saved a threatened butterfly species by replanting rare flora in his backyard, transporting caterpillars to his local botanical garden, where they began to make a comeback
+2. A San Francisco man named Tim Wong saved a threatened butterfly species by replanting rare flora in his backyard, transporting caterpillars to his local botanical garden, where they began to make a comeback

-3. John Barrier, after a bank teller refused to validate his 50 cent parking because he was dressed poorly, he withdrew his million dollars from his account and took it to the bank across the street
+3. After a bank teller refused to validate John Barrier's 50 cent parking because he was dressed poorly, he withdrew his million dollars from his account and took it to the bank across the street.

 4. When Picasso was interrogated by an SS officer about his painting Guernica, “Did you do that?”
 Picasso replied, “No, you did.”